gugui3z24/Angular-2-Chat/README.md

 # Angular 2 Chat Application

 This is a simple chat applicaiton built with Angular 2 and Socket.io.
-Users message each other in real-time.
+Users can message each other in real-time.

 ### Prerequisites